chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 Answering these questions is the only thing that matters at first.
 Once the team has figured out the answers you have a business.
 Simple, but difficult.
 This process will take months or years.

 Your job is to use your skills to help the team figure out these five things.
-Here is what you can can do to help.
+Here is what you can do to help.

 ## Identify the bigger problem

 Join customer research calls.
 Deeply understand the challenges your customers face.
 Fall in love with the problems they have.
 Solutions are fleeting, problems are eternal.

-Do not delegate this to a product manager or the CEO, however competent.
+Do not delegate this to a product manager or the CEO, however competent they are.
 This is especially true if you are a co-founder.
 Seeing a problem first hand will elicit sparks of technical insight.
 Bring that insight to team discussions.
 Enlighten your team on what is possible.

 Only you really know what software is capable of.
 Everyone else in the team is likely to have assumptions about what can or cannot be done.